DavidABau/Meaning-Myth-and-Metaphysics/README.md

 ## Relation to the Dynamic Field Model (DFM)

-MMM is independent from, but lightly contextualised by, practical navigational frameworks such as the **Dynamic Field Model (DFM)** / Signal OS.
+MMM is independent from, but lightly contextualised by, practical navigational frameworks such as the **Dynamic Field Model (DFM)**.

 - DFM focuses on coherence, regulation, and differentiation.
 - MMM focuses on interpretation safety and meaning literacy.